 Key Methods for Predicting Eruptions

-There are a variety of methods for predicting volcanic eruptions and activity.
+There are various methods for predicting volcanic eruptions and activity.
 By combining data from different monitoring methods, scientists can develop models to forecast the likelihood and timing of volcanic eruptions and provide warnings to communities at risk.
-However, predicting volcanic eruptions remains a challenging task, and no method is 100% accurate.
+However, predicting volcanic eruptions remains challenging, and no method is 100% accurate.

 Photo from Regína Hrönn Ragnarsdóttir.
 An old seismometer at the Earthquake Center in Kopasker Town.